HubSpot/calling-extensions-sdk/README.md

 ### Using the Calling Extension SDK

 The Calling Extension SDK exposes a simple API for HubSpot and a Soft Phone to exchange messages.
-The messages are sent as a method call and received through eventHandlers.
+The messages are sent through methods exposed by SDK and received through eventHandlers.

 #### Create an instance